mid-tp/mid-tp/README.md

 ## Hi there 👋

-Working on:
+- Open to work!
+- Manim
+- Almost finished Advent of Code 2024 😄
 - Thesis on RKHS and the Koopman operator
-- Manim
-- Just finished AoC 2020
-- Ready for AoC 2024 😄

 <!--
 **UpzYaDead/UpzYaDead** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.